top of page

 What's it like?

-The trio is small, but mighty!
-This popular ensemble has a lighter sound, compared to the quartet, but our custom song arrangements make our trio's sound incredibly full.
-The first violinist (or flute) carries the melody and the cello lays down that low rhythm and bass foundation.
+This popular ensemble has a lighter sound compared to the quartet, but our custom song arrangements make our trio's sound incredibly full.
+The first violinist (or, sometimes, flute) carries the melody and the cello lays down that low rhythm and bass foundation.
 In between is either violin 2 or the viola, who pull double-duty (compared to the quartet), alternating between supporting the first player's melody with harmony or joining the cello to provide richness in those bottom notes.

 What does that mean?